David Boyle, 1st Earl of Glasgow: Peerage

 On 31 January 1699, he was raised to the Peerage of Scotland as Lord Boyle of Kelburn, Stewartoun, Cumbrae, Finnick, Largs and Dalry, with a special remainder to all of his heirs male whatsoever.
 On 12 April 1703, he advanced to the titles of Viscount of Kelburn and Earl of Glasgow, with a special remainder to all of his heirs male whatsoever.

 Personal life

-On 19 April 1687, Margaret Lindsay-Crawford (1669–1695), daughter of the Hon.
-Patrick Crawford of Kilbirney (1646–1681), who was the second son of John Lindsay, 17th Earl of Crawford (c.
-1598–1678) and the brother of William Lindsay, 18th Earl of Crawford (1644–1698).
+On 19 April 1687, he married Margaret Lindsay-Crawford, daughter of the Hon.
+Patrick Crawford of Kilbirney, who was the second son of John Lindsay, 17th Earl of Crawford and the brother of the 18th Earl of Crawford.
 Together, they had: